Office Phone: (540) 432-4152

 - (HONRS 312) Honors Colloquium: How should I live as one of seven billion people in the finite space of planet earth?
 (Spring 2013)

-- Leadership Advisory Committee, considering M.S. in Organizational Leadership (2012 – present)
+- Leadership Advisory Committee for M.S. in Organizational Leadership (2012 – present)

 - TCK Club Advisor (2011 – present)